 Nidhi Company is defined under Section 406 of Companies Act, 2013 and Companies (Nidhi Companies) Rules, 2014.
 A Nidhi company registration belongs to the class of non-banking finance sector firms.
 The Nidhi Companies is governed/ruled by the Central Government.
 Reserve Bank of India (RBI) is empowered to give directions regarding the matters related to acceptance of deposits.
 The rudimentary business of Nidhi Company registration is to empower lending money and encouraging savings between the members of the company.

 Minimum paid up share capital required for Nidhi company registration is only five lakh rupees.
-Every Company must be registered as a Nidhi.
+Every Company must be registered as a Nidhi Company.
 Compulsorily shall have last words as 'Nidhi Limited' as parts of its name.
-The company should have minimum 3 directors and 7 members.
-The first director of the company can be the member in the company.
+In Nidhi Company Registration the company should have minimum 3 directors and 7 members.
+The first director of the company in Nidhi Company Registration can be the member in the company.

 Every Nidhi Company within the period of one year from the commencement, shall have

 |Fixed Deposit||Minimum: 6 months

 |Recurring Deposit||Minimum: 12 months

 |Directors: (3 directors)||Company formation|